 Students who participate fully in the Outside The Classroom Curriculum (OCC) report that they are more engaged in campus life, feel more connected to the University and their peers, and are more knowledgeable about resources and services at Pitt.
 And, perhaps most importantly, students who complete the OCC feel well prepared in interviews for internships, admission to graduate school, and full-time employment.
 Employers and graduate school admissions counselors have assured us that the outcomes within the 10 goal areas of the OCC are the specific traits they are looking for in applicants.

-The University of Pittsburgh’s Passport Career tool provides job/internship search strategies, guidance and resources for 75+ countries (250+ cities).
+Handshake is a resource for Pitt students and alumni seeking opportunities worldwide.
+The Passport Career tool also provides job/internship search strategies, guidance and resources for 75+ countries (250+ cities).
 It includes a robust database of job/internship opportunities, an H1B database of U.S. employers, and country-by-country portfolios of key content and resources to help you with your career/job/internship interests around the world as well as across the USA.